 4. Mixing with other animals

 It may be that you also have dogs, cats, or other animals in the household.
-If this is the case, you need to be sure they cannot gain unsupervised access to your rabbits.
+If this is the case, you need to ensure they cannot gain unsupervised access to your rabbits.
 Cats and dogs are natural predators to rabbits, and even the sight of one may invoke fear and stress in your rabbits.
-Even the most gentle of cats and dogs are still capable of inflicting serious or fatal injuries on rabbits.
+Even the most gentle cats and dogs are still capable of inflicting severe or fatal injuries on rabbits.

 5. Still need a rabbit friend

-Whilst living inside with you will mean your rabbit has more human company, this cannot replace the company of another rabbit.
-Rabbits exhibit different behaviors to companion rabbits, from those they exhibit to their human owners, so it is imperative that house rabbits are kept in pairs.
+While living inside with you will mean your rabbit has more human company, this cannot replace the company of another rabbit.
+Rabbits exhibit different behaviors to companion rabbits, from those they demonstrate to their human owners, so house rabbits must be kept in pairs.

-With careful thought and consideration of what rabbits need to live a fulfilled life indoors, it is very much possible to have them sharing our homes.
-They will make entertaining and endearing house companions, but you must be prepared for potential pitfalls and what you will do to overcome these.
+With careful thought and consideration of what rabbits need to live a fulfilled life indoors, it is possible to have them share our homes.
+They will make entertaining and endearing house companions.
+Still, you should be prepared for the potential pitfalls and what you will need to do to overcome these.